Flamefork/iron_gql/README.md

 """)
 ```

-Pass a handle, or a sequence of handles, into `execute` using the snake_case form of the slot field's name (or alias) as the keyword argument — `mainAttachment @slot` becomes `main_attachment=` — then read each fragment's own typed model back out of the slot node with `handle.read(node)`:
+Pass a handle, or a sequence of handles, into `execute`.
+The keyword argument is the snake_case form of the name of the slot field, or of its alias.
+For example, `mainAttachment @slot` becomes `main_attachment=`.
+Then read the typed model of each fragment from the slot node with `handle.read(node)`:

 ```python
 result = await get_post_attachment.execute(id="p-1", attachment=IMAGE_URL)